cosmos/sdk-tutorials/tutorials/understanding-ibc-denoms/index.md

 An initial response might be the **chain ID**.
 After all, this is literally the chain identifier.
 However, the chain ID is **not** a unique identifier.
 Anybody can start a chain with the same chain ID, so this is not a good parameter by which to verify the identity of the chain you want to connect with.

-However, the IBC client ID is generated by the [Cosmos SDK IBC Keeper module](https://github.com/cosmos/ibc-go/blob/e012a4af5614f8774bcb595962012455667db2cf/modules/core/02-client/keeper/keeper.go#L56) (ICS02 does not specify a standard for IBC client IDs). **This means that in the eyes of IBC, a chain is identified by virtue of the `client_id`**.
+However, the IBC client ID is generated by the [Cosmos SDK IBC Keeper module](https://github.com/cosmos/ibc-go/blob/e012a4af5614f8774bcb595962012455667db2cf/modules/core/02-client/keeper/keeper.go#L56) (ICS-02 does not specify a standard for IBC client IDs). **This means that in the eyes of IBC, a chain is identified by virtue of the `client_id`.**

 A type of _Chain Name Service_ can verify the combination of the chain ID and the client ID.
 There are a few options that are being used at the moment or in development:

-- **Chain Name Service (on-chain, decentralized)**:
+* **Chain Name Service (on-chain, decentralized):**

   The [CNS](https://github.com/tendermint/cns) aims to be a Cosmos SDK module that the Cosmos Hub will one day run.
 As a hub through which cross-chain transactions go, it only makes sense for the Cosmos Hub to host critical information on how to reach other chain IDs.
 CNS is currently under development, with more information to follow.

-- **Chain Registry (off-chain, semi-decentralized)**:
+* **Chain Registry (off-chain, semi-decentralized):**

   The [chain registry](https://github.com/cosmos/chain-registry) repo is a stopgap solution.
 Each chain ID has a folder describing its genesis and a list of peers.
 To claim their chain ID, a blockchain operator must fork the `registry` repo, create a branch with their chain ID, and submit a pull request to include their chain ID in the official `cosmos/registry` of chain IDs.

-  Every chain ID is represented by a folder, and within that folder a `peers.json` file contains a list of nodes that you can connect to.
+  Every chain ID is represented by a folder, and within that folder, a `peers.json` file contains a list of nodes that you can connect to.

 Being able to list all possible blockchain paths is still an unsolved problem.
 Some ecosystem efforts are already being developed to help bridge this gap.
 Take for example this [IBC-Cosmos repo by Pulsar](https://github.com/PulsarDefi/IBC-Cosmos): it attempts to aggregate all known IBC denoms on all IBC connected chains.
 They use the following data schema: